Skip to main content

 How does the MSR Guardian perform in cold weather and freezing conditions?

 Like all hollow fiber membrane devices, the Guardian is vulnerable to freeze damage.
 Ice crystals forming inside the 0.02-micron hollow fibers will rupture the membrane, creating paths for pathogens to pass through.
 The Guardian has no visual indicator of freeze damage.
 In cold weather, store the purifier inside your sleeping bag at night and in an insulated case during the day.
 The pump handle and hose are also vulnerable — water trapped in the intake hose can freeze before the filter element.
 After pumping in cold conditions, disconnect the hose and shake out residual water.
 If temperatures may drop below 32F/0C at any point, treat the Guardian with the same freeze-protection discipline as any hollow fiber device.
-At $349.95, freeze damage is an expensive mistake.
+At this premium price point, freeze damage is an expensive mistake.

 Final Verdict